Thesis Supervision

 Allen Patnaik

 Single-image super-resolution (SISR) has emerged as a critical research area due to its significance in enhancing the quality of both natural and remote sensing images for a wide range of applications.
 This thesis focuses on reusing key features and effectively capturing fine-grained details along with the global context of images to achieve high-quality image reconstruction.
-(Synopsis presented on 21.04.
-2025)
+(Defended on 31.10.2025)

 Thesis Title: Single image super-resolution for remote sensing images – adversarial and multibranch deep architectures with different attention mechanisms